GuidoElli/SpectrumRider/README.md

 In this music game you can ride on your favourite song.
 Take items and get the highest score!

 There are some songs already included, but you can add more songs:
-- run the file "program/main.py" in a python enviroment
+- run the file "program/main.py" in a python enviroment (install all the required libraries)
 - select an MP3 file
 - give a title and the artist's name
 - click on "Load Song"